 - There are wonderful Chinese Herbal Formulae that can support the immune system and are beneficial to take throughout autumn to prepare for winter.
 Granules can be mixed with apple sauce for young children.

 - Get enough fresh air but come inside before it gets too cold & don’t allow your child to become overtired

 - Maintain proper humidity.
 Place a bowl of water near heaters or air conditioners (and use these minimally)

 - Chronic Lung conditions also need exercise, but don’t overdo it – swimming is great

-- Laser Acupuncture and Chinese herbal granules are a great way to boost immunity for those kids who are always getting sick
+- Laser Acupuncture and Chinese herbal granules are a great way to support immunity for those kids who are always getting sick

 Should a cold set in stay home, rug up, drink plenty of soups or broths and double or triple the dose of cuddles.

 - Laser Acupuncture and Chinese herbal granules may reduce the severity and duration of colds and flu

 - Pure saline nasal spray from a chemist may be used if your nose is blocked